FlashGet Kids FlashGet Kids

 Balancing gaming with other activities

-Experts stress the importance of actively promoting interests outside of gaming to ensure a varied and healthy development.
+Experts stress the importance of actively promoting interests beyond gaming to ensure varied and healthy development.

 Some of these would include.